 It should be noted that since the rate of profit is measured against total capital, Marx identified that fluctuations may also occur arising from the sphere of circulation, principally from changes in the turnover time of capital.
 Marx explained how a reduction in the turnover time of capital- the sum of production time and circulation time- or in one of its component parts raises the mass of surplus value appropriated insofar as a smaller portion of capital remains idle, e.g., whether in the form of money capital, circulating and fixed capital, or the finished but unrealized commodity capital.
 Hence any reduction in the turnover time of capital also has the effect of increasing the rate of profit.
 For example, technological innovations made in telecommunications, railroads, or canals shorten the circulation time of commodities and subsequently the amount of time it takes to realize surplus value.
 But most importantly, the process to accelerate the turnover time of capital is mediated by competition among capitals to produce commodities with the least amount of labor-time socially necessary, on average as revealed by competition on the world market.

 At the same time, Marx held that the rate of profit may increase or decrease, while surplus value remains constant due to fluctuations in the price of raw materials.
 This is possible precisely because the rate of profit is measured against total capital and not simply an expression of surplus value.
 Since raw materials form a major component of capital subsumed by constant capital, variations in their price have a significant impact on the rate of profit irrespective of surplus value and wages.
-Furthermore, raw materials form part of circulating capital and do not impart their value to the finished product, but must constantly be renewed with the sale of each commodity.
-In contrast‒ to machines that transfer their value to the finished product and depreciate over time.
+Furthermore, raw materials form part of circulating capital and fully impart their value to the finished product, therefore must constantly be renewed with the sale of each commodity.
+In contrast‒ to machines that transfer their value to the finished product in piecemeal and depreciate over time.
 Therefore, fluctuations in the price of raw materials can slow down or inhibit the reproduction process of capital if the price realized by the sale of a commodity no longer suffices.
 This whole process rests upon the existence of a credit system, competition, and free trade to ensure the continual flow of capital whereas import duties or tariffs would bring about an increase in prices.
 This explains why it has historically been the preoccupation of capitalist to abolish import duties or tariffs.

 But Marx nonetheless affirmed irrespective of an increase in the mass of profits or an increase by effective demand, the rate of profit will inevitably fall and cannot be obviated by temporary counteracting factors either.
 The immanent contradiction, Marx places at the center of his analysis is not the market, but when capital has become an end in itself and comes into conflict with living labor-power at the point of production.
 In Raya Dunayevskaya’s view,